-HSBC, including any sub-advisors appointed for the funds, have the discretion to select any dealers that HSBC reasonably expect can obtain the best price (including all transaction costs) and execution for the funds.
-HSBC will consider the factors that HSBC deem relevant in selecting a broker and assessing the best overall terms available for any transaction which include the breadth of the market of the security, the price of the security, the financial condition and execution capability of the dealer, and the total transaction costs.
+RBC Indigo, including any sub-advisers appointed by them, have the discretion to select any dealers that RBC Indigo reasonably expect can obtain the best price (including all transaction costs) and execution for the funds.
+RBC Indigo will consider the factors that they deem relevant in selecting a broker and assessing the best overall terms available for any transaction, which include the breadth of the market of the security, the price of the security, the financial condition and execution capability of the dealer, and the total transaction costs.
 This process does not differ where the dealer is an affiliated entity.

-HSBC may consider dealers who in addition to providing order execution services, also provide goods and services (or arranges for a third party to provide the goods and services) but only if HSBC believe that such services can be obtained in a manner and to an extent consistent with the obligation to obtain best net price and execution.
-There are two types of goods and services for which HSBC may direct brokerage commissions to certain dealers: 1) research goods and services which assist in investment decision-making and 2) order execution goods and services which includes the actual execution of the order itself and good and services to the extent that it is directly related to order execution.
-Research goods and services may be provided to HSBC in the form of investment data, written reports, computer generated reports or databases, telephone contacts and in-person meetings with security analysts.
+RBC Indigo may consider dealers who, in addition to providing order execution services, also provide goods and services (or arrange for a third party to provide the goods and services), but only if RBC Indigo believe that such services can be obtained in a manner and to an extent consistent with their obligation to obtain best net price and execution.
+There are two types of goods and services for which RBC Indigo may direct brokerage commissions to certain dealers: 1) research goods and services that assist them in their investment decision-making and 2) order execution goods and services that include the actual execution of the order itself and goods and services to the extent that they are directly related to order execution.
+Research goods and services may be provided to RBC Indigo in the form of investment data, written reports, computergenerated reports or databases, telephone contacts and in-person meetings with security analysts.
 Examples may include general economic, industry or issuer reports or investment recommendations; research data compilations; compilations of securities prices, earnings, dividends and similar data; computerized databases; trading analysis; and services of economic reports or other consultants.
-Order execution good and services may include entry, handling or facilitation of an order be provided in the nature of order management systems, algorithmic trading software and market data.
+Order executions and services may include that entry, handling or facilitation of an order be provided in the nature of order management systems, algorithmic trading software and market data.

 In certain cases, such goods and services may contain elements that qualify as research goods and services and/or order execution goods and services, and other elements that do not qualify as either of such permitted goods and services.
 These types of goods and services are considered to be "mixed use".
-Examples of the type of mixed-use goods and services that we may receive are portions of software applications or data analysis that are not directly related to order execution or investment decision-making.
-If the portfolio advisors or sub-advisors obtain mixed-use goods and services, we will only use brokerage commissions to pay for the qualified goods and services that are directly related to research, investment decision-making and order execution processes.
-All of HSBC's brokerage arrangements are in compliance with applicable laws.
+Examples of the type of mixed-use goods and services that RBC Indigo may receive are portions of software applications or data analysis that are not directly related to order execution or investment decision-making.
+If the Portfolio Advisers or sub-advisers obtain mixeduse goods and services, RBC Indigo will only use brokerage commissions to pay for the qualified goods and services that are directly related to research, investment decision-making and order execution processes.
+All of RBC Indigo's brokerage arrangements are in compliance with applicable laws.

-HSBC is required to make a good faith determination that the funds receive reasonable benefit for the brokerage commissions paid by taking into account both the value of the goods and services received and the amount of the brokerage commissions paid.
-HSBC may use research goods and services and order execution goods and services to benefit the funds and clients other than those whose trades generated the brokerage commission.
-However, HSBC has policies and procedures in place to make a good faith determination that over a reasonable period of time, all clients, including the funds, receive fair and reasonable benefit in return for the commission generated.
+RBC Indigo is required to make a good faith determination that the funds receive reasonable benefit for the brokerage commissions paid by taking into account both the value of the goods and services received and the amount of the brokerage commissions paid.
+RBC Indigo may use research goods and services and order execution goods and services to benefit the funds and their clients, other than those whose trades generated the brokerage commission.
+However, RBC Indigo has policies and procedures in place to make a good faith determination that over a reasonable period of time, all clients, including the funds, receive fair and reasonable benefit in return for the commission generated.